katersonnbert/gitnotes/GoLang.md

 (e.g. bool: false, byte, int, float, etc: 0, string: "") - and not with null/nil.
 - Inside a function the variable declaration can be shortened by using the short assignment `:=` with implicit type.

-        fancyPants := "The fairy queen short assignes fancy pants which are made of" fmt.Println(fancyPants, reflect.TypeOf(fancyPants))
+        fancyPants := "The fairy queen short assigns fancy pants which are made of" fmt.Println(fancyPants, reflect.TypeOf(fancyPants))
-        fancyPants := "The fairy queen short assignes fancy pants which are made of reassigned" fmt.Println(fancyPants, reflect.TypeOf(fancyPants))
+        fancyPants = "The fairy queen short assigns fancy pants which are made of reassigned" fmt.Println(fancyPants, reflect.TypeOf(fancyPants))